An Algorithm for the Assignment Game Beyond Additive Valuations: The FindPriceIncrease Subroutine

 As a first step towards the proof of Lemma~\ref{lem:MWlegalmatching_correct}, we need a helper result on the structure of the marginal demand graph.
-Essentially, if a buyer $i$ has many unit-buyer copies that all have matched and unmatched edges in the marginal demand graph, we can either swap all of the edges simultaneously while preserving partial stability, or we can find additional unmatched edges in the marginal demand graph.
+Essentially, if a buyer $i$ has many unit-buyer copies with both matched and unmatched edges in the marginal demand graph, we can either swap all of the edges simultaneously while preserving partial stability, or we can find additional edges in the marginal demand graph.